 PeopleCheck is an accredited provider to obtain Police Checks through the Australian Criminal Intelligence Commission (“ACIC”) and is listed as such on their website.
 Accredited brokers are subject to an extensive accreditation process, as well as annual audits.
 A similar level of compliance is required by PeopleCheck’s clients to ensure ACIC’s requirements are maintained.

-Results through ACIC are available as quickly as one working day.
-In some cases we can process urgent requests instantaniously.
+Initial results through ACIC are available as quickly as same day/one working day.

 As the ACIC is not a Police Agency, they cannot provide an official Police Certificate; however, ACIC do generate a certificate that is widely accepted in Australia, including for ASIC and APRA Compliance.

 The ACIC partners with Australia police agencies to provide the National Police Checking Service (“NPCS”).
 The NPCS includes disclosable police information of an individual from all Australian police jurisdictions.